-And so this mini-series of lockdown/family history rides ends with an added sixth; south into the West End and City.
-It has been by far the most travelled route.
-No birthplaces or homes here, but for forty years a series of workplaces; St Paul’s Cathedral and other churches; Barbican and Festival Halls; Her Majesty’s (Phantom), Savoy (HMS Pinafore), Piccadilly (A Little Night Music), National (Sweeney Todd) theatres, and above all the Royal Opera House.
+This mini-series of lockdown – personal history rides ends with an extra sixth; south into the West End and City.
+It’s been by far the most travelled route, taking me for forty years to a series of workplaces; St Paul’s Cathedral and other churches; Barbican and Festival Halls; Her Majesty’s (Phantom), Savoy (HMS Pinafore), Piccadilly (A Little Night Music), National (Sweeney Todd) theatres, and above all the Royal Opera House.

 Amidst solo and West End engagements, the Royal Opera has been a steady employer, with short contracts for an extra chorister usually, but not exclusively, in the big ‘blockbuster’ operas.
 It’s been a privilege to tread such hallowed boards, of course, and memories of magical performances abound.

 This view brings back memories of when the Floral Hall was just that – the flowers section of Covent Garden Market.
 In time, and before the full closure and rebuild in the 1990’s, the chorus and education departments expanded into the hall’s basement.
 Now that’s where the bike park and the Linbury Theatre is housed, and the Hall has become the splendid, if displaced, Front of House.

 Not just work brought me here of course; entertainment, shopping, tourism – and study, which was the reason I submitted and won the competition for London’s first bike route in 1977.
 While teaching at Latymer I attended opera evening classes at Morley College in Lambeth, crossing Waterloo Bridge twice a week, Had it been built in 1802 Wordsworth would have been every bit as inspired, I’m sure; the views east and west from it has been a reliable treat for half a century now.